Healthdirect Free Australian health advice you can count on.

 What is endometrial cancer?

-Endometrial cancer develops when the lining of the cells of the uterus — known as the endometrium — grows in an abnormal, uncontrolled way.
-Around 1,900 Australian women are diagnosed with endometrial cancer each year, making this the most common gynaecological (women’s health) cancer in Australia.
+Endometrial cancer develops when the cells lining the uterus — known as the endometrium — grow in an abnormal, uncontrolled way.
+Endometrial cancer is the most common gynaecological (women’s health) cancer in Australia.

-Endometrial cancer is more common in women over 50 years who have gone through menopause, but younger women can also develop endometrial cancer.
+Endometrial cancer is more common in females over 50 years of age who have gone through menopause.
+Younger females, transgender males and intersex people can also develop endometrial cancer.

 What are the symptoms of endometrial cancer?